quincy-hub/date-hopper/README.md

 ## 1.0.0
 Initial release, just getting started here.

+## 1.0.1
+- Adds day of the week to the status bar when cursor in date.

 ## Known limiations (Future Plans)
 - No support for date formats other than YYYY-MM-DD